 Next way to leverage Instagram locally

-As I start to build up followers, then I will start promoting the 20 or more rugby and football matches played locally with messages of good luck.
+As I build up followers, I will promote the 20 or more rugby and football matches played locally with good luck messages.

 I’m effectively riding on the back of the interest and followers others have built.

 Instagram – let prospects and customers get up close and personal

 Now onto the social strategy of letting prospects and customers get up close and personal with your company or brand.

 Tools such as Instagram Stories and Facebook Stories enable you to post images and small video clips that disappear after 24 hours.

 People are curious about people, brands and companies they are interested in.

 I follow a football club and some of their players on Instagram, where they provide you with behind the scenes access to them.